 Jorge Castillo-Riffo demonstrated the qualities, aptitudes and upstanding for Health and Safety within the workplace underpinning the foundations all employers strive for – to ensure that everyone who starts the day, ends the day injury and incident free.
 On 27 November 2014, Jorge was tragically involved in an incident during the construction of the new Royal Adelaide Hospital.
 This incident resulted in Jorge’s untimely passing the following leaving a resounding impact on all of those who worked with him on the importance of safety and looking out for one another.

-In honour of Jorge’s memory, SRG and TAFE SA invite current students to apply for a scholarship up to the value of 9 units in the Diploma covering the cost of completing their Diploma of Work Health and Safety.
+In honour of Jorge’s memory, SRG and TAFE SA invite current students studying Certificate IV in Work Health and Safety with TAFE SA to apply for a scholarship.
 Open to Australian Students, the scholarship will provide you the opportunity to not only progress your studies, but further open opportunities in the workforce.
-The scholarship is open to all students currently studying with TAFE SA completing their Certificate IV of Work Health and Safety or commencing their Diploma Work Health and Safety.

 These awards are available for South Australian residents who have an intellectual, physical, sensory or psychiatric disability.
 The awards are to assist the personal or professional development of successful applicants as artists or craftspersons through advanced tuition, exhibition opportunities, special equipment, and product marketing or other means specific to the needs of individual award winners.
 Applications called for in September and close in December.
 Enquiries are welcome throughout the year.
 See their website for details.

 The Dame Roma Mitchell Grants provide financial assistance for young people up to 29 years old to contribute to the achievement of personal goals, health and wellbeing, and personal development.

 These scholarships are for the children or grandchildren of veterans, who need financial assistance to support their studies.